Muskego, WI Fishing Trails and Maps

 WI 19.7 mi Concrete, Crushed Stone, Gravel

 The Fox River Trail runs diagonally along its namesake waterway through Waukesha in southeastern Wisconsin (just outside of Milwaukee).
-About the Route At the trail's northern end is Frame Park,...
+The trail is part of the Route of the Badger, a Milwaukee-area...

 WI 6 mi Asphalt